isomerpages/moe-rafflesgirlssch/_admissions/Admission to RGS/Year 1 (Via DSA).md

 <li>
 <p>are required to honour their commitment to the school for the duration
-of the 6-year Integrated Programme, and participate in the activities related to the talent they are selected for, from year 1-4.</p>
+of the 6-year Integrated Programme, and participate in the activities related to the talent they are admitted for, from Years 1-4.</p>
 </li>
 <li>
 <p>for the talent area 'Music Elective Programme', are required to join a